sahilrajput03/sahilrajput03/learn-figma.md

   - TODO: Join some community for figma @ slack, discord or telegram to get help, feedback, etc with people and get in a good social reln in terms of figma and designing.
   - There are thousands of free designs on different vast variety of topics.
   - Food delivery app design page @ [Click here](https://www.templatefreebies.com/resources/figma-food-delivery-app-ui)
-  - My copy version of *FOOD DELIVERY APP* in my figma draft: https://www.figma.com/file/KLqvjwP96rt2OBHqF7MhFV/Food-Delivery-UI---Free-(Copy)?node-id=0%3A1
+  - My copy version of *FOOD DELIVERY APP* in my figma draft: [Draft file](https://www.figma.com/file/KLqvjwP96rt2OBHqF7MhFV/Food-Delivery-UI---Free-(Copy)?node-id=0%3A1)
   - [File](https://www.figma.com/community/file/886554014393250663)
   - [File](https://www.figma.com/community/file/780582924744713607)
   -  ->FYI: There are tons of free icon figma files shared by community on figma sites itself